casparhu23/insurance_cross_sell/README.md

 who did not purchase vehicle insurance before will be interested for case three and four; nevertheless, the model’s result is contrary to the actual response even with the supportive variable.

+## Recommendations

+Insurance company should make advertisements towards customers who have the following traits to maximize cross sell revenue on auto insurance. • Have driving license already and do not have auto insurance yet o Send customers advertisements of auto insurance Immediately • Owned older vehicles (&gt; 2 years) o Set price level strategically based on the age of vehicles • Damaged his/her vehicles in the past o Set price level strategically based on damage frequency and damage level • Male customers o Make customized advertisements toward males customers especially Insurance company should further analyze the following
+regions: • Top 2: Region 8 and 28: o Identify the peak age groups: 26,
+48, 53, 67 and 72 years old; Annual premium 25K to 75K (majority); mean
+premium around 37K o Research the successful elements ex: manager effectiveness, advertisements, geographical information, etc. o Promote successful elements/model to other similar regions • Bottom 2: Region 31 and 48: o Figure out the reasons why only a few samples from those two regions o Investigate the reasons of low annual premium quotes o Adjust sales strategy based on further analysis

+## Considerations

+We did not spend too much time on policy sales channel, because we would not know what each code stand for.
+Insurance company can use group by each channel and analyze them further.
+While we do not know exactly whether the vehicle insurance that were bought already are from competitors or this company itself.
+We assume all the vehicle insurance that were bought already from the competitors.